birukindrias/PHP-_-DEVELOPER-_-ROAD-MAP/README.md

 # PHP Developer roadmap
-** quirky disclaimer this is the modified version of thecodeholic php web dev roadmap ** ** in order to make you best frontend web dev to backend then fullstack web dev ** ** based on the current frameworks score  on stackoverflow  and other serveys**
+** Quick disclaimer this is the modified version of thecodeholic php web dev roadmap ** ** in order to make you best frontend web dev to backend then fullstack web dev ** ** based on the current frameworks score  on stackoverflow  and other serveys**